 Lists are nice.
-They make the world seem more ordered and less daunting.
-Ticking something off a list feels good and when you’ve worked your way through a list, you know that you’ve accomplished something.
+They make the world seem more orderly and manageable.
+Ticking something off a list feels good, and when you’ve worked your way through the whole list, you know that you’ve accomplished something.
+Progress!

 Why using vocabulary lists to learn Chinese is a good idea